Jennie K. Scaife Charitable Foundation Inc

 Alignment with Jennie Scaife's Legacy: The foundation carries forward Jennie's personal commitment to helping women and children in desperate or dangerous situations.
 During her lifetime, she "worked diligently to help women and children, struggling in desperate or dangerous situations, find safety and care."
 Applications demonstrating this protective, crisis-intervention approach align closely with the foundation's core values.

-Comprehensive Documentation: The foundation emphasizes the importance of complete proposals.
+Comprehensive Documentation: The foundation emphasises the importance of complete proposals.
 Incomplete applications face delays and requests for additional documentation, which can affect competitiveness.
 Ensure all required materials are submitted together.

-Clear Budget Justification: Applications must clearly indicate whether requesting operating or program support.
-The foundation reviews both operating budgets and program-specific budgets, suggesting careful financial planning and transparency are valued.
+Clear Budget Justification: Applications must clearly indicate whether requesting operating or programme support.
+The foundation reviews both operating budgets and programme-specific budgets, suggesting careful financial planning and transparency are valued.

-Programs Serving Vulnerable Populations: The foundation's recent grants emphasize programs serving food-insecure patients, victims of intimate partner violence, individuals with opioid use disorder, and other highly vulnerable populations.
-Applications should clearly articulate how the program addresses critical needs of at-risk individuals.
+Programmes Serving Vulnerable Populations: The foundation's recent grants emphasise programmes serving food-insecure patients, victims of intimate partner violence, individuals with opioid use disorder, and other highly vulnerable populations.
+Applications should clearly articulate how the programme addresses critical needs of at-risk individuals.

-Innovation in Human-Animal Interaction: The foundation shows particular interest in programs demonstrating therapeutic or beneficial interactions between humans and animals, particularly service animal training for veterans, first responders, and others in need.
+Innovation in Human-Animal Interaction: The foundation shows particular interest in programmes demonstrating therapeutic or beneficial interactions between humans and animals, particularly service animal training for veterans, first responders, and others in need.

 Key Takeaways for Grant Writers